farsinotare/munich-arduino/source/locations/index.md

 # Munich Maker Lab

 The [Munich Maker Lab](https://munichmakerlab.de/) offers a great variety of tools, wifi and a number of electronic equipment.
-Especially, due to the Siemens background of the space, there are many electronic spare parts that are free to use to Club members.
+The Munich Maker Lab is a great location, and has a meetup every Thursday see [The Hacker Room project](http://www.meetup.com/The-Hacking-Room-Project-Munich/).

 Munich Maker Lab is located at Werk1, Kunspark Ost/Haidhausen.